leonardus/OpenSimNet-doc/README.md

 * `ac` [bool]: The status of the anti-collision light
 * `apu` [bool]: The status of the APU
 * `eng` [array\<bool\>]: The status of each engine
+* `flaps_current` [int]: The current flaps setting, expressed as an integer.
+0 is the lowest flaps setting (that is, retracted) available on the plane.
+Each subsequent higher setting will increment this number by 1.
+* `flaps_max` [int]: The maximum flaps settings available on the plane.
+This is to be used as a fallback in the event that another client does not recognize the plane, and this number should *not* be trusted.
 * `gear` [bool]: The status of the landing gear - `false` is up, `true` is down
 * `landing_fix` [bool]: The status of the fixed landing lights
 * `landing_ret` [bool]: The status of the retractable landing lights